-We believe that diversity among our employees, senior management and Board, including but not limited to gender and ethnic diversity, helps drive both innovation and a better understanding of our increasingly global customer base.
-Throughout our Company, we seek to employ a broad representation of gender, ethnic and racial backgrounds in all levels of management and on the Board.
-We believe that senior management and Directors with a variety of backgrounds, experiences, education, skills and business knowledge will contribute to the Company's effectiveness, and thus, we are focused on ensuring that a wide range of backgrounds and experiences are represented in the Company and on our Board.
-We actively seek out highly qualified, diverse candidates (including gender and ethnically diverse candidates) to include in each pool of potential senior management and Board nominees, and we consider the value of diversity of all types when evaluating nominees and assessing our Board members and senior-level management.
-In 2019, we hired a Head of Diversity and Inclusion to further enhance our strategic plan for global diversity and inclusion.
+We believe that diversity among our employees and senior management, including but not limited to gender, racial and ethnic diversity, helps drive both innovation and a better understanding of our increasingly global customer base.
+Throughout our Company, we seek to employ a broad representation of gender, ethnic and racial backgrounds in all levels of management.
+We believe that senior management with a variety of backgrounds, experiences, education, skills and business knowledge will contribute to the Company's effectiveness, and thus, we are focused on ensuring that a wide range of backgrounds and experiences are represented in the Company.
+We actively seek out highly qualified, diverse candidates (including women and persons from racially and/or ethnically diverse backgrounds) to include in each pool of potential senior management, and we consider the value of diversity of all types when evaluating nominees and assessing seniorlevel management.